ariema/OSS_LabWork/Lab4.md

 https://github.com/ariema/License_Test

 ## 9. Project to work on:
-A project idea for this course is to create an app that helps children with diabilities either learn or one that makes their lives just a little bit more simple.
+A project idea for this course is to create an app that helps children with disabilities either learn or one that makes their lives just a little bit more simple.
 This is would be a humanitarian type project and thus I would want to get as many people involved as possible.
 Thus, I would use an MIT license for this project because it is easy to understand and allows people to contribute without worry.
 Also, it makes it easy for people to further develop the code and create a better product.

 ## 10. Table of Projects:
 |  Website           |License Present|    License                   |